 It happens after every major storm.
 Scores of basements get flooded because there was no electricity for the sump pumps.
 Homeowners rush out to buy out all the puny backup sump pumps on store shelves.
 Battery-powered.
 But after the next big storm, some basements get flooded again – the batteries did not last or the cheap backup pumps failed.

 During a severe thunderstorm or a big snowmelt, you don't want to worry about your sump pump (Top 10 reasons why sump pumps fail) and power outages or about the battery on your back-up sump pump.
 You may be away while your basement floods and mold infestation starts in just a few days.
 The backup sump pump is your "last line of defense" against basement flooding and thousands of dollars in damages.
 Its reliability is critical!

 For the highest possible reliability, get Hi & Dry Water-Powered Backup Sump Pump!
 It does not depend on electricity or batteries because it is powered by municipal water.
 And as long as water is available, they can run infinitely!
 There is no impeller or motor – there are no rotating parts to break or wear off.
 No cleaning or maintenance required.

-This is a truly simple and elegant design which uses an old, well-proven principle – that’s how they make vacuum in school labs!
-Pressurized municipal water pushes through the pump and as it speeds up through a Venturi nozzle, its pressure drops.
-This creates suction.
-The sump pump ("ejector") draws water up from the sump pit below by suction just like through a giant soda straw.
+This simple and elegant design uses an old, well-proven principle.
+Pressurized water pushes through the pump and as it speeds up through a narrow Venturi nozzle, its pressure drops.
+This creates suction – that’s how they make vacuum in school labs.
+The emergency sump pump ("ejector") draws water up from the sump pit and pushes all the water out through a discharge pipe.

 |Hi & Dry™ Water-Powered Backup Sump Pumps|